Timnath, Colorado: History

-The area was first homesteaded by settlers in 1869.
+The area was first homesteaded by settlers in 1860.
+The Sherwood Station, an Overland Trail stop, opened in 1860 on the Sherwood Ranch.
 The first schoolhouse was constructed that year, approximately one-half mile west of the current town, and was named "Fairview".
 By 1880, the community had outgrown the schoolhouse, and new "Fairview" school was built just north of the current town.
 The school also served as an early meeting place for the Presbyterian Church.
 The turning point in the early history of the community was in 1882, with the arrival of the Greeley, Salt Lake and Pacific Railroad (controlled by the Union Pacific) linking Greeley and Fort Collins.
 The following year, the Presbyterian Church, petitioned by local residents, sent a missionary to found a congregation.
 The current structure along Main Street dates from that year.

 A post office was established in 1884, headed by Reverend Charles A. Taylor, the local Presbyterian minister.
 When the post office was formed, Taylor bestowed the current name of the town from the 14th chapter of the Book of Judges, as the place where Samson went to obtain a Philistine wife.
 In 1900 the second school became outdated and a new one was built, dropping the name "Fairview" permanently.
 This structure currently stands as an out-building to the current elementary school.
 A larger school was built in 1918 (which burned in 1935 and was rebuilt the following year).
 The school district was consolidated with that of Fort Collins in 1960.

 During World War II, the Empire of Japan launched Fu-Go balloon bombs that floated across the Pacific to the U.S. One of these bombs dropped and exploded in a field in Timnath.

 Geography

-Timnath is located at 40°31'47" North, 104°58'54" West (40.529718, -104.981654).

-As of 2013, the incorporated area of Timnath comprises 5.05 square miles of land.
+According to the United States Census Bureau, the city has a total area of 7.349 sqmi, of which 7.312 sqmi is land and 0.037 sqmi (0.5%) is water.

 The historical downtown lies along County Road Five, which runs north–south parallel to Interstate 25 half a mile to the east.
-Since the 2000 census, the town of Timnath has annexed several square miles of land to the east and southeast; the town has experienced significant commercial development along the east–west corridor of County Road 38 (Harmony Road), including Wal-Mart and Costco.
+Since the 2000 census, the town of Timnath has annexed several square miles of land to the east and southeast; the town has experienced significant commercial development along the east–west corridor of County Road 38 (Harmony Road).
 The majority of the six mile (north-south) by three mile (east-west) block of land that lies within Timnath's growth management area is low-density residential or agricultural, and is designated to remain so, with open space and parkland filling the remainder of the area, particularly near the Poudre River and Timnath Reservoir.